dbochicchio/reactor-mqtt-contrib/README.md

           channel: 0
 ```

-Where *shelly-solar* is the device name (configured in your Shelly as the MQTT topic) and *channel* is the index (Shelly HEM supports 2 clamps).
+Where *shelly-solar* is the device name (configured in your Shelly as the MQTT topic) and *channel* is the index (Shelly EM supports 2 clamps).
 Refer to the table above for other parameters.

 ## Additional Configuration

 ### Dual Switch Devices

 Dual switch devices, such as Shelly 2 or 2.5, should be mapped using a separate device for each channel.
-Specify the *channel* parameters accordingly.
+Specify the *channel* parameters accordingly (starting from 0).

 ### Scene Controllers

 Many devices offer scene controller capabilities.
 Map a new device using *shelly_scenecontroller* as a template.
-Specify the *channel* parameters accordingly for multi-button devices (Shelly 2.5, i3, etc.).
+Specify the *channel* parameters accordingly for multi-button devices (Shelly 2.5, i3, etc.), always starting from 0 as the first channel.

 ### Shelly Uni

 Shelly Uni offers two inputs and two outputs.
-Map it using *shelly_relay_simple* (with *channel* as 0 or 1) and *shelly_binary* (with *channel* as 0 or 1).
-This results in four devices: two mapping the inputs and two mapping the outputs.
+Map it using *shelly_relay_simple* (with *channel* as 0 or 1) for outpouts and *shelly_binary* (with *channel* as 0 or 1) for inputs.
+This will give you four devices: two are mapping the inputs and two are mapping the outputs.
 For temperature/humidity sensors, map a new device using *shelly_exttemperature* or *shelly_exthumidity*, setting the appropriate channels.
 This typically results in 4-5 devices mapped, giving you full control over what is represented.
 Use *shelly_uni_adc* for ADC measurements.

 ### OwnTracks